HoussemDellai/aks-course/01_docker_dotnet/Readme.md

 az acr build -t "$acrName.azurecr.io/webapp:1.0" -r $acrName .
 ```

-Note that image is already pushed to ACR.
+Note that image is already pushed to ACR by viewing the ACR resource in Azure portal.

 ## Conclusion